Pregnancy is a beautiful time where nourishing the body in preparation to give birth is very important.

 Conventional prenatal vitamins that are not whole food based do not offer the bioavailability that herbs and whole food supplements offer.
 The body cannot use synthetic vitamins the way it can use actual food.

-When I was pregnant, herbal tea was my lifeline.
+When I was pregnant, herbal tea was my lifeline for everything, including being a remedy for toothache during pregnancy.
 I needed the energy and stamina to get through my day and little baby was zapping it on a daily basis.
 Not only did pregnancy tea help me with all that but it also helped prepare my body for the big birth day!

 Today I am bringing you a version of pregnancy tea that I used during my last pregnancy.
 It was inspired by great herbalists like Rosemary Gladstar, Susun Weed and Aviva Romm.
 This tea helps nourish both mother and baby.